invenia/RingArrays.jl/README.md

 RingArrays is a way to access a large dataset in incremental chucks to limit the amount of memory you need.
 You would use a RingArray when you are wanting to work with a massive dataset like an array.

-The idea of the RingArray is that is should act like a sliding window on a massive array where the window is the only part of the array you currently care about.
-The sliding window will move at the pace you tell it too and will contain as much data as you want.
+The idea of the RingArray is that it should act like a sliding window on a massive array where the window is the only part of the array you currently care about.
+The sliding window will move at the pace you tell it to and will contain as much data as you want.

 ## Installation